Black Southerners

 Black Southerners are African Americans living in the Southern United States, the United States region with the largest black population.

-Despite a total of 6 million Blacks migrating from the South to cities in the North and West from 1916–1970, the majority of the Black population remains concentrated in the Southern states.
+Despite a total of 6 million Black people migrating from the South to cities in the North and West from 1916 to 1970, the majority of the Black population remains concentrated in the Southern states.
 In addition, since the 1970s, numerous Black Americans have migrated to the South from other U.S. regions in a reverse New Great Migration, but they tend to be educated and to settle in urban areas.
 Black Southerners strongly contributed to the cultural blend of Christianity, foods, art, music (see spiritual, blues, jazz and rock and roll) that characterize Southern culture today.